sfu-dhil/wilde-schema/docs/workflow.md

 ## Creating a Pull Request

-When you have completed work on one paper and are ready for your changes to be incorporated into the central Wilde Trials repository you should create a pull request.
+When you have completed work on one paper and are ready for your changes to be incorporated into the central Wilde Reports repository you should create a pull request.
 This is done through the GitHub website.

 Open the GitHub web page for your fork of the Wilde Reports repository.
 There should be a message similar to "This branch is 1 commit ahead of sfu_dhil:main."
 Next to the message is a `Contribute` drop down.
 Use the `Open pull request` button to start a pull request.